thische/thische/README.md

 - 👋 Hi, I’m Thierry Schertenleib
 - 👀 I’m interested in programming in go, java, javascript
 - 🌱 I’m currently learning how to manage kubernetes clusters
+- ✨ My motto: as complex as necessary, as simple as possible
-- 💞️ I’m looking to collaborate on the realisation of advanced, challenging, complex systems
+- 💞️ I’m looking to collaborate on the realisation of advanced, challenging and sophisticated systems (in respect of my motto)
 - 📫 How to reach me: thierry@mailbox.org

 <!---